 There are two different types of commandments in the law.
 The first are absolute commands, which are introduced, “Do this”, or “Don’t do this”.
 An example would be the ten commandments.
 The second is case law, when an example is given, “If this happens, then do this ..." eg. Deut 24:7.
 It was the role of the priests and elders to apply the principles of the law to particular cases brought before them.

 To us the law seems all mixed up, not in neat thematic groupings.
 Life was seen as a whole, to be lived before God, and not in separate categories.

 Law contained in a covenant

 The law was given within the terms of the covenant.
 A covenant can be defined as a legal way of establishing and maintaining a relationship between two people on a long-term basis.
 Through the covenant, God formed a legal relationship with his people.
 This would explain why loving God was the most important commandment.
 In the Book of Exodus, Moses received the law from God on Mt.
 Sinai (Ex 20-23).
-Then he read the covenant to the people, and they took an oath to obey it (Ex 24:1-7).
-The covenant was sealed by the sprinkling of blood.
+He then read the covenant to the people, and they took an oath to obey it (Ex 24:1-7).
+The covenant was finally sealed by the sprinkling of blood.

 The Book of Deuteronomy is structured in the same way as one of these suzerainty covenants.
-They began by a statement that the ruler is their new king (1:1-5).
+These began by a statement that the ruler is their new king (1:1-5).
 This was followed by a historical section, showing the previous relationship between the king and the people (chapters 1-4).
 Then followed general rules (chapters 5-11), then detailed rules (chapters 6-26).
 Towards the end came the blessings for obedience and the cursings for disobedience (chapters 27-28).
 Finally, witnesses were called, and provision made for regular renewal of the covenant (chapters 29-30).

 Was the law ever intended to be a means of salvation?